Matt-Alves07/LanchesMVC/README.md

 # LanchesMVC
-Food delivery, built in .Net 6, using Docker and Postgres
+Food App delivery, built in .Net 6, using Docker and Postgres.

 *<h3>Instructions to use:</h3>*
 -> Download the git repository;